-Each conference will include one "bye" team (alliances ranked #1 and #2 automatically advance to the conference semifinals) and 2 brackets of 3 alliances each.
-Each bracket will play 3 matches in round-robin style: alliance A vs. B, B vs. C, and C vs. A.
+Each bracket will play 3 matches in round--robin style: team A vs. B, B vs. C, and C vs. A.

-After the round-robins are complete, there will be a winner of each bracket (shown as BR1, BR2 in the ISS Competition Bracket figure.)
+After the round--robins are complete, there will be a winner of each bracket (shown as BR1, BR2 in the Virtual Competition Bracket figure.)
 The following rules determine the winner:

-1. The alliance with the most wins advances 2.
-If alliances are tied for wins, the alliance with the highest total score advances 3.
-If scores are tied, simulation results will be used to break the tie The semifinal match between the top 2 bracket winners and the "bye" team will also be played in round-robin style.
-The winner of this match is determined in the same way as the bracket winners:
+- 1. The team with the most wins advances - 2.
+If alliances are tied for wins, the alliance with the highest total score advances - 3.
+If scores are tied, one more simulation will be run to break the tie.